Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 }
 ```

+Noticed an inconsistency between what we have learned and what we kept doing here?

-Now, if you have thoroughly gone through all previous chapters, especially DI, you may ask, why the heck are we using HtmlResponse directly?
-What if we are to replace `laminas/diactoros` with some other package?
-Wouldn't we need to replace all instances of HtmlResponse (or for that matter JsonResponse or RedirectResponse of Laminas Diactoros package)?
+In case you have thoroughly gone through all previous chapters, especially DI, you may ask, **why the heck are we using HtmlResponse directly?** What if we were to replace `laminas/diactoros` with some other package?
+Wouldn't we need to replace all instances of HtmlResponse (or for that matter JsonResponse or RedirectResponse from the Diactoros package)?

-And, isn't that inconsistent with everything I've been teaching you so far, especially how controllers should not know what package they are using to get job done and those packages should be provided to the controllers from outside?
+Moreover, isn't that inconsistent with everything we have learned so far, especially how, for better separation, controllers should not know what package they are using to get job done and those packages should be provided to the controllers from outside?

 Throughout this tutorial, we've been obsessing over abstractions and dependency injection.
 We inject RendererInterface instead of hardcoding a template engine.
 We use PageFetcher as a service instead of writing markdown logic in controllers.
 But here?
-We're directly instantiating HtmlResponse like it's nobody's business.
+We're directly instantiating HtmlResponse like we don't really care.

 This is breaking our own rules.
 We're tightly coupling our controller to a specific HTTP library, which means our controllers highly depend on Laminas Diactoros package only.
 It just looks inconsistent with the rest of our codebase.
 If someone reads our code, they'll see beautiful abstractions everywhere and then... boom, `new HtmlResponse()` scattered around like we forgot what we were doing.

 Now, **from a purely practical standpoint, you might never need to replace Laminas Diactoros - it's mature, stable, and PSR-7 compliant.
 So using HtmlResponse directly won't hurt you in most real applications.**

 So technically, there is no need to ever replace laminas diactoros with any other package .
 It is one of the most widely used and highly capable package out there written by some of the best PHP devs out there in the world.
 So from that perspective, you do not even need to think about replacing the package with an alternative and can continue using HtmlResponse directly.
-As such, you can skip this chapter and move on to the next chapter where I have covered HTTP Requests and HTTP responses and Middlewares.
-However, you can continue reading if you want to know more about this.
+As such, **you can skip this chapter and move on to the next chapter where I have covered Middlewares**.
+However, _you can continue reading if you want to know more about this_.

 ## Approach 1: AbstractController